UKGovernmentBEIS/beis-report-official-development-assistance/terraform/README.md

 - install Terraform version `0.12.x` using `tfenv`, use `tfenv list-remote` to see available versions.
 Our Terrafiles are not backwards-compatible with Terraform `0.11.x`
-- install the latest [cloundfoundry provider](https://github.com/cloudfoundry-community/terraform-provider-cf/wiki#installations)
+- install the latest [cloudfoundry provider](https://github.com/cloudfoundry-community/terraform-provider-cf/wiki#installations)

 ### Deployment